Affiliate links on Android Authority may earn us a commission. Learn more.

 OpenSignal helps find signal.
 It actually does a lot of things.
 Its feature list includes tower detection, maps of nearby towers, history of your mobile connection, and an integrated speed test.
 It’s useful for finding a signal where signal can usually be spotty.
 That could be the difference between staying lost and getting found.
 CrisisSignal is OpenSignal’s other app.
 It’s most useful for emergency situations like hurricanes where spotty signals are common.
 Both apps are completely free as well.

 Scanner Radio is a useful app for information.
 It lets you scan nearby police and fire scanners.
 That gives you the scoop on things happening nearby.
 This can include fires, crime, emergency situations, and other stuff.
 The app features 6,500 stations, a list of the most popular scanner stations, widget support, Android Auto support, Tasker support, and more.
 The free version comes with most of the features.
 The pro version records audio, adds themes, and removes advertising.
 It’s not a bad way to keep up with the latest stuff happening in your area.
 If you need a two-way radio to communicate with others, we recommend Zello.

-Smart Tools is about as good as it gets for tools on a smartphone.
+Smart Tools 2 is about as good as it gets for tools on a smartphone.
 The app includes about half a dozen tools in total.
 They include a ruler, a distance measurement tool, a compass, a sound meter, a light tool, and a unit converter.
-Each one has several purposes.
+Each one has several uses so you get quite a bit of functionality.
 For instance, the light tool includes a flashlight, a magnifier function, and a mirror function.
 It’s good for simple handyman work.
 The app is also relatively inexpensive.
-It runs for $2.99 with no in-app purchases or advertisements.
+It runs for $3.50 with no in-app purchases or advertisements.
 The developer has a range of other handy survival apps as well.